 It also means you can create multiple pages with the same title, but of different types.

-For example, B: Meat Planet and ➽ Meat Planet are two different pages in my database.
-One is my notes on the book Meat Planet, and the second is a planning and draft-writing space for an illustrated essay I made that took what I learned from the book and expanded it into an original creation.
+For example, Book/ Meat Planet and ➽ Meat Planet are two different pages in my database.
+One is my notes on the book

 It's an app that helps you write macros - tiny automated sequences of events on your machine – within a pleasantly visual interface.